+Editor’s note: the procedural text and IE details are FFS

+Editor’s Note: If the recommended validity area is not modified by the gNB-DU, whether to include LPHAP Validity Area Cells is FFS.

 Interaction with the UE Context Modification Required (gNB-DU initiated) procedure:

 The UE Context Modification Required (gNB-DU initiated) procedure may be performed before the POSITIONING INFORMATION RESPONSE message.